 If a vegan meal is not offered on your flight, it is easy to bring your own meal with you.
 And it can often be tastier and healthier as well.
 You can carry most meals through security lines.
 And you can even bring sauces and salad dressing with you as most airport security allow you up to take containers with liquids up to 100 ml / 3.4 oz.
 Here for example are the TSA Liquids Rules for all U.S. airports.
 Security in the USA usually has stricter traveler requirements than airport security in most countries, so as a general rule their rules are a good guideline of security requirements for most international and domestic airports worldwide.

 For environmental reasons as well as convenience, we always try to download our boarding pass to our phone rather than printing them.
-It’s especially time saving if all you have is carryon luggage and have the option to just go to the security line without having to check in at a ticket counter.
-Boarding passes from many airlines can easily be stored on free apps like Wallet on the iPhone.
+It’s especially time-saving if all you have is carry-on luggage and have the option to just go to the security line without having to check in at a ticket counter.
+Boarding passes from many airlines can easily be stored on free apps like Wallet on the iPhone or on the airline’s own app.
 But with some, the airline emails you and asks you to click on a link to view your boarding pass.
 While this is fine if you have good cell phone coverage, that is not always the case.
 A helpful tip in that situation is to view your boarding pass when you do have good connectivity (before you leave your home or accommodations), and then taking a screenshot of it.
-That will save a copy in your Photos folder so when you get to the security line, all you need to do is pull up that image to show them so they can scan its QR Code.
+That will save a copy in your photos folder so when you get to the security line, all you need to do is pull up that image to show them so they can scan its QR Code.

-TSA Pre-check (shown in boarding pass screenshot on the left) allows you to go through security lines for domestic airline flights in the USA without having to take your laptop out of your bag, take liquids out of your carryon bag, or take off your shoes.
+TSA Pre-check allows passengers to go through security lines for domestic airline flights in the USA without having to take your laptop out of your bag, take liquids out of your carryon bag, or take off your shoes.
 Some airlines offer TSA PRE for free to their frequent flyers, but you can also apply for it here.

 Global Entry lets international travelers flying into a U.S. airport to quickly bypass security lines by scanning their pre-approved passport into a specialized kiosk.
 It is currently only available to Americans, Mexicans, Germans, Dutch, and South Korean citizens who have applied and been approved.
 You can apply here.